ivan-ristovic/py-chat/README.md

 ## Usage

-First you need to start a server.
+First you need to start the listen server.
 It uses port 5000 by default.
 ```
 $ python server.py
 ```